Port Vila

 Port Vila (/ˈviːlə/ VEE-lə; Port-Vila /fr/), or simply Vila (/bi/), is the capital of Vanuatu and its largest city.
 It is on the island of Efate, in Shefa Province.

-The population was 49,034 as of the 2020 census.
+The population was 49,034 as of the 2020 Vanuatu census.
 This represented 16.3% of Vanuatu's total population in 2020.

-Located on the east coast of the island of Efate, Port Vila is the economic and commercial centre of Vanuatu.
+Located on the west coast of the island of Efate, Port Vila is the economic and commercial centre of Vanuatu.
 The mayor is Jenny Regenvanu of the Land and Justice Party, the first woman to hold the position, elected in August 2024.
 Her deputy was Marie Louise Milne, of the Green Confederation, until the seat was vacated in January 2025.

 Name

 Locally, the town is most commonly referred to simply as "Vila", whether in French or Bislama /bi/ or in English /ˈviːlə/ VEE-lə (not like English "villa").

 The name of the area is Efil in the native South Efate language and Ifira in neighbouring Mele-Fila language.
 Vila is a variant of these names.
 Ifira is a small island in Vila Harbour where many traditional landowners reside.